HERE TO HELP

 What is the impact of COVID-19?+

-- A chance to learn live from leading academics
+- Learning live from leading academics

-- Have questions answered by industry experts
+- Ask questions of industry experts

-How do you manage online safety?+
+How do you manage my safety?+

-We also rely on parents, our staff and external programme trainers to help us promote a safe and positive online learning environment.
+We also rely on parents, our staff and external programme trainers to help us always promote a safe and positive online learning environment.

-Who is eligible to apply to attend?+
+Who is eligible to apply?+

 What is the gender split on courses?+